Anubhav1Shukla/Spotify-Clone/README.md

 The Spotify frontend clone with song folder management is a simple web application that mimics the user interface and functionality of the Spotify music streaming platform.
 It is built using HTML, CSS, and JavaScript, making it a great project for beginners to practice their frontend development skills.

 #### Installation
-To set up the project locally, follow these steps:
+To set up the project locally, follow these steps:-

 1. Clone the repository: `git clone https://github.com/your-username/spotify-clone.git`.
 2. Change into the project directory: `cd spotify-clone`.